2023 Civic Learning and Democratic Engagement MeetingRegister now.

 - Connect with a community of students, faculty and campus leaders focused on democracy, social justice, belonging and equity minded leadership.

-Participants will have opportunities to network and develop their civic-minded thinking and practices through plenary sessions, site visits, concurrent sessions, workshop sessions, posters, receptions, pre-conference sessions, and working meetings.
+Participants will have opportunities to network and develop their civic-minded thinking and practices through plenary sessions, site visits, concurrent sessions, posters, receptions, pre-conference workshops, and working meetings.

 Schedule at a glance